Knowledge Transfer Process In Six Simple Steps

 Costs To Organizations Of Not Transferring Knowledge

-The bottom line is that not transferring knowledge costs organizations money.
-That’s the main message from research by Panopto.
+The bottom line is that failing to transfer knowledge costs organizations money, often a substantial amount.
+That’s the key takeaway from research by Panopto.

 What Are The Types Of Knowledge Transfer?